ExploratoryEngineering/docs.nbiot.engineering/docs/tutorials/microbit-basic.md

     - Or improvise [how to connect wires](https://lorrainbow.wordpress.com/2017/11/11/how-to-connect-wires-to-the-microbit/)

 ## Wiring
-The micro:bit has 3.3V power and on the I/O (input/output) pins, which is a perfect match for the EE-NBIOT-01.
-However if you power the micro:bit from a battery, be aware that the battery needs to have at least 3.1V - which means that two fully charged AA batteries is not enough.
+The micro:bit has 3.3V power on the I/O (input/output) pins, which is a perfect match for the EE-NBIOT-01.
+However, if you power the micro:bit from a battery, be aware that the battery needs to have at least 3.1V - which means that two fully charged AA batteries is not enough.

 Connect the jumper wires between the following pins:

 micro:bit   | EE-NBIOT-01
 -----------:|------------
-3V - red    | VCC
+3V - red    | 3v3
 GND - black | GND
 P0 - yellow | RXD
 P1 - orange | TXD